zhouzhoutu/Marknote/README.md

 ## Notes

 - Annotations are temporarily saved and will be cleared after refreshing the page
-- Please save important content before closing the page
+- Please save important content in time
 - Can be used on any webpage without special settings

 ## Privacy Statement